 - Switch off to turn off the radio. - Save channel to save the radio channel you have found, refer to Tuning a radio channel above.
-Up to 20 radio channels can be saved.

-- Automatic tuning.
-Briefly press either of the scroll keys or to start the channel search upwards or downwards.
+Up to 20 radio channels can be saved. - Automatic tuning.
+Briefly press or to start the channel search upwards or downwards.
 The search stops when a channel has been found, press OK.
 To save the channel, see Save channel above. - Manual tuning.
-Briefly press either of the scroll keys or to move the channel search 0.1 MHz upwards or downwards or press and hold down the keys to quickly search upwards or downwards for a channel.
+Briefly press or to move the channel search 0.1 MHz upwards or downwards or press and hold down the keys to quickly search upwards or downwards for a channel.
 To save the channel, press OK and see Save channel above.